-Note 1: The current (March 2005) implementation of the debugger only works together with the Modelica compiler version that supports an extended algorithmic subset of Modelica, without equations and simulation, but including meta-programming support.
+Note 1: The current (June 2005) implementation of the debugger only works together with the Modelica compiler version that supports an extended algorithmic subset of Modelica, without equations and simulation, but including meta-programming support.
 Both compiler versions will be merged into a single version in the near future.
+It is not yet released for general usage.